3 Ways to Help Your Dog Prepare for WhelpingLast updated: April 15, 2021 by the Revival Education Team

 What three things should you do to help your dog prepare for whelping?

 - Give Oxy Mate™ Prenatal vitamins for the same reason your mom took them!
-During the last week of pregnancy, begin also giving Breeders' Edge® Oxy Momma™ seven days before birth to stimulate milk production.
+To support a healthy pregnancy and healthy puppy development.
+During the last week of pregnancy, switch from Oxy Mate to Breeders' Edge® Oxy Momma™ to stimulate milk production.
+Start giving Oxy Momma seven days before a scheduled C-section, or three to four days before a natural birth.
 We want puppies born fighting to live and moms milking from the first day.
-We can manage away from bottle-feeding.

 - Use Fenbendazole dewormer (labeled for pregnant and nursing moms) after day 50 gestation for three days in a row and go six days if you fight Giardia issues in your puppies.
 Fenbendazole is safe, and it gets five major parasites.
 If mom doesn't give parasites to her puppies, we don't have to get them back out of the puppy!

-- When the female starts nesting (early labor) or their temperature drops one degree, give mom the first dose of calcium gel .
+- When the female starts nesting (early labor) or her temperature drops one degree, give mom the first dose of Breeder's Edge Oral Cal Plus calcium gel.
 The goal is to get three to four doses in mom before the first puppy hits the ground.
-This helps to efficiently dilate the cervix and get the first puppy on the ground quicker.
+This supports consistent contractions that efficiently dilate the cervix and get the first puppy on the ground quicker.
 Getting the litter on the ground in less than 12 hours helps with puppy stress and mom's stress.
 Slow whelping causes uterine inertia and C-sections on the last few puppies; this is not desirable and hard on mom.
 Slow-whelping puppies are short of oxygen at birth, causing weakness and failure to nurse well.
 Being short of oxygen contributes to fading puppy, and we do not want to see that either!

 If you need help, call us at 800.786.4751.